Intent

 At High Ercall Primary School we aim to support pupils so that they become independent and responsible members of society who understand and explore big questions about life, to find out what people believe and what difference this makes to how they live, so they can make sense of their own lives and those of others.

-We follow the Telford and Wrekin Agreed Syllabus, SACRE (2021), for the teaching of RE.
-The syllabus aims:
+We use some of the Telford and Wrekin SACRE (2021) units of work for the teaching of RE, and others taken from different sources that cover the same aims.
+The SACRE syllabus aims:

 - To stimulate interest and enjoyment in Religious Education.